 We gave the answers.
 Now let’s create the synopsis by including the character definitions:

-Halil (35) who lives by making the interior decorations of the houses and falls in love with the photograph of a woman that he sees in one of the houses he decorated, meets the woman in the photograph (Meral, 25) in a summer house in Princes’ Islands.
+Halil (35) is a painter who makes the interior decorations of the houses.
+Halil falls in love with the photograph of a woman that he sees in one of the houses he decorated and he encounters the woman in the photograph (Meral, 25) in a summer house in Princes’ Islands.
 When Meral finds out that Halil is in love with her photograph, she becomes interested in Halil and wants to flirt.
 Halil thinks that a third person between the photograph and him will harm the love he dreams of and he refuses Meral.
 After Meral leaves the island, Halil starts to regret and makes her way to Istanbul to meet with Meral again.
 The two young people come together, but Halil discovers the class difference and gives up the idea of marrying.
 Meral is forced by his family to marry his ex-lover Basar (30).
 Meral escapes on the wedding day and returns to Halil, but Basar finds and kills both of them.

 Synopsis: Last touches

-We succeeded in creating a meaningful text by revealing the key points of the screenplay.
+We succeeded in creating a meaningful text by revealing the key points of ta screenplay.
 After that, you can make some additions.
-For example, you can remove the phrase ‘one autumn day’ at the entrance if you want to make the synopsis shorter.
+For example, you can remove the phrase ‘one autumn day’ if you want to make the synopsis shorter.
 Or change the last sentence as ‘Basar finds and kills both of them and put an end to this poetic love story’ to give an impression about the tone of the film.

 Remember, the first synopsis you create with this method is not a synopsis, but a synopsis draft.
 Always try to change the expressions and make the synopsis compiled.
 Ask friends to read it and identify parts they don’t understand and then re-write it.

 A synopsis is not an area where you can benefit from a visual expression like in a screenplay.
-When you write a synopsis, use a narrative writing style with the event, person, place and time elements.
+When you write a synopsis, you should use a narrative writing style with the event, person, place, and time elements.
 So, do not include descriptions and dialogues in the synopsis.